PHP-FFMpeg/PHP-FFMpeg-Extras/README.md

 PHP-FFMPEG-Extras
 =================

-PHP-FFMPEG-Extras is a repository where the most common video & audio formats for https://github.com/alchemy-fr/PHP-FFmpeg are available.
+PHP-FFMPEG-Extras is a repository where the most common video & audio formats for (PHP-FFmpeg)[https://github.com/alchemy-fr/PHP-FFmpeg] are available.

+Available formats are :
-Done : 3GP.
+ - 3GP.

 Todo :